Forecast Driven Distribution

 Also, by selecting the granularity for routing, the routing system tries to maintain the distribution ratio of cases as per the distribution done among Contact Centres for that particular interval.

 By leveraging WFM, the feature ensures that the cases in the work queue are distributed proportionally among user groups based on the forecasted volume.
+The sorting among workloads for assignment is determined by their forecasted share: workloads with higher forecasted volume would be above in sorting order than other workloads with less volume.
+If no agent is available in the first (predicted) workload, the case is immediately presented to the next workload in order of priority.
 This leads to balanced resource utilization, preventing overloading of specific teams and improving overall efficiency in case management.
 Also, the ability to define fallback percentages and reroute cases to backup user groups in case of unavailability ensures uninterrupted case handling.
 This flexibility minimizes delays in case assignment, ensuring that customer queries are addressed promptly, even in unexpected situations.

 Enablement Note: To get the Forecast Driven Distribution capability enabled use